43 Different Types of Hot Peppers to Grow This Season

 Big Boss Man is a large, moderately hot pepper with fruity undertones.

-This is an ancho/poblano hybrid that produces large 7-inch-long fruits.
-This hybrid variety is resistant to the tobacco-mosaic virus.
+This is an ancho/poblano hybrid that produces large seven-inch-long fruits.
+This hybrid variety resists the tobacco mosaic virus.

 Beaver Dam